The ease and speed of international travel can pose particular challenges for business travellers.

 It is essential for the employers to have in place a pre-travel health policy to ensure staff are not sent abroad at short notice without appropriate advice and preparation.

 A medical contact identified in advance at the destination may be useful for those with pre-existing medical problems.

 Much of the necessary advice and, for example, vaccinations, are similar to that for all travellers to the same destination.

 Some large companies have well-organised occupational health departments with suitably trained doctors and nurses.
 However, smaller companies rarely have this sort of provision.
 Employees may be advised to see their GP or practice nurse, but sometimes with very little time for preparation or to receive the recommended vaccinations.

 Occasionally countries impose visa entry requirements for business or long-term travellers such as those working or studying in educational institutions.
-This can include the need for tuberculosis testing or proof of certain vaccinations such as measles.
+Requirements for a visa can include the need for tuberculosis testing or proof of having received certain vaccinations.